Lumavate-Team/documentation/MICROSERVICES.rst

 Microservices are container-based applications hosted inside a Docker container.

-Microservices provide additional behind-the-scenes functions, such as services and data-processing, within :ref:`experiences <experiences>`.
+Microservices provide additional behind-the-scenes functions, such as services and data-processing, within experiences.
 However, microservices rarely have their own UI.
-Instead, they add UI functionality to :ref:`widgets<widgets>` through the use of :ref:`component-sets<component-sets>`.
+Instead, they add UI functionality to widgets through the use of component-sets.

-Microservices cannot be used to create an :ref:`experience <experiences>` without the addition of a :ref:`widget <widgets>`.
+Microservices cannot be used to create an experience without the addition of a widget.
 They, instead, assist widgets by adding additional logic and/or data access to an experience.

 Microservices should be used when an application:
  * Delivers access to an external API